zackforbing/ruby-submissions/1507/09-the-pivot.markdown

 Group: Bret & Matt & Russell

-Assessed By:
+Assessed By: Mike

-GitHub:
+GitHub: github.com/BMR-PIVOT-1507/the_pivot

-Production Link:
+Production Link: littleloans.herokuapp.com

 Notes:

+* Website functions perfectly.
+* 129 tests
+* 100 percent testing coverage
+* Controllers were on the whole really skinny, with things pulled out appropriately
+* good use of Poros.
+* Think about using decorators
+* Maybe custom validators to abstract things out.
+* Some database calls in views.
+* good use of partials

 Scores:

-* Feature Completeness
+* Feature Completeness: 3
-* Views
-* Controllers
+* Views: 3
-* Models
+* Progress: 3
-* Testing
+* TDD: 4
-* Usability
+* Code Quality: 3
-* Workflow
+* UX: 3

 Group: Rose & Jeff & Regis